Mike7154/DupCatch/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
+GNU General Public License.
 See `LICENSE.txt` for more information.
+You can copy, modify, and distribute this software as you please.
+If you want to use this tool in proprietary software, contact me and I will send a private license agreement.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>